wartomato/device_oneplus_common/README.md

 Common device tree for OnePlus devices

-Contains the Devicehandler/Keyhandler as of now.
+Contains as of now:
+* DeviceHandler
+* KeyHandler
+* Doze
+* Pocketmode